MaxwellMrks/Neon-Plasma-Tube-Entropy-Source-/README.md

 # Enclosure, cooling, and EMI interference

+# EMI

+The largest challenge was shielding this instrument from EMI - I drove myself slightly insane!
+I mean, photons are everywhere how do I keep them out of my enclosure?
+Well, I didn't.
+For Plasma Entropy Source [V.2] however this is my primary goal - complete EMI shielding.
+For this project, I used 8-gauge coaxial line I found in my mom's closet.
+I wired the insulation of the cord to ground.
+I also put the entirety of the anode in a faraday cage and grounded that as well.
+Despite this meager effort at EMI deterring, I didn't get anywhere - primarily due to the ultimatum I had with OpenSauce.
+I knew I wasn't keeping runaway photons out after turning on the live Fourier transform, turning on my tesla coil, and watching the noise spectrum skyrocket.

+# Enclosure

+I bought a 3D printer in order to complete this project in a semi-professional manner.
+I also had to teach myself cad (fusion-360) in order to complete this project, this took far more time than the circuitry.

+# Cooling

+With an infrared thermometer I measured the cathode at 200 degrees F, to no surprise as this is a hot cathode tube.
+I decided to supply multiple fans and a cooling system to vent the hot air from the tube, this ended up working surprisingly well.

 # Mistakes I made
 I made many mistakes while working on this project, especially considering this current iteration was completed in 25 days exactly.
 I built this for OpenSauce 2026, and as of today [7.12.26].
 I'll be exhibiting this project in 3 days.